alvarodcastro/prettyRev/README.md

 ---

-Enjoy your pretty shells! 🐚✨
+Enjoy your interactive shells! 🐚✨